WSOP.com Nevada is the largest poker site in the state. Real Gaming is the only other regulated poker room in the market.

 It releases in $10 increments.
 Players have 60 days to clear the bonus.
-The first deposit may be claimed by all players, even those that take advantage if our $10 no deposit bonus.
+All players can claim the first deposit, even those that take advantage of the $10 no deposit bonus.

 WSOP.com Nevada offers reload bonuses nearly every month with terms similar to the first deposit bonus.
 The dollar amount may vary.